juglab/uSplit/README.md

 We have also provided the configs for training on our PaviaATN dataset and SinosoidalCritters dataset.
 Above mentioned hyperparameter settings needs to be changed accordingly.

 ## Evaluation
-For evaluation, we have provided the notebook [here](examples/Evaluate.ipynb) and the pre-trained models [here](https://zenodo.org/record/8324707).
+For evaluation, we have provided the pre-trained models [here](https://zenodo.org/record/8324707).
+We have provided one notebook [here](examples/Evaluate.ipynb) where one can inspect both qualitatively and quantitatively our models' performances.
+We have provided another notebook [here](examples/EvaluateOnTestImages.ipynb) where one can evaluate our models on input data where there is no ground truth.
+Note that in this case, model will perform well only if the input data is similar to input generated from the training data.

 ## Training on your own data.
 Codebase will require minimal changes if the data is organized in one of the three ways: